Samsung/tizen-docs/docs/application/tizen-studio/setup/uninstall-sdk.md

 # Uninstall Tizen Studio

-This section explains how to uninstall Tizen Studio.
+This page explains how to uninstall Tizen Studio.
 Tizen Studio uninstaller removes all Tizen platforms and the tools that you have installed.
 You can uninstall Tizen Studio in one of the following methods:
 - Using GUI uninstaller
 - Using CLI uninstaller